 Article 1 of the Indian constitution, defines India as the Union of States.
 On administrative terms, today after the inclusion of Jammu and Kashmir, and Ladakh there is a total of 28 states and 9 Union Territories in India.
 Let’s discuss the major differences between these two administrative forms:

-- States are the administrative unit that has its own elected government, which has the right to frame its laws, own Legislative Assembly and the Chief Minister, for administration.
+- States are the administrative unit that has their own elected government, which has the right to frame its laws, its own Legislative Assembly and the Chief Minister, for administration.
 In states, the Governor will act as the representative of the President.
 There is a clear distribution of powers and responsibilities among the centre and state.
 States do enjoy a certain amount of autonomy.

-- Following the 1956 States re-organization commission recommendation, the economically unbalanced, financially weak, and administratively and politically unstable territories which can’t survive as separate administrative units without depending heavily on the Union government is formed as the Union Territories.
+- Following the 1956 States re-organization commission recommendation, the economically unbalanced, financially weak, and administratively and politically unstable territories that can’t survive as separate administrative units without depending heavily on the Union government is formed as the Union Territories.

-- A union territory is directly governed by the central government with Lieutenant Governor (LG) as the representative of the President.
+- A union territory is directly governed by the central government with the Lieutenant Governor (LG) as the representative of the President.
 Unlike the states, they are not independent units.

 - Delhi and Puducherry are the only two Union Territories that have an elected legislature and are governed by a Lieutenant Governor (LG), Chief Minister, and council of ministers.
-These two UTs have granted with partial statehood, by an amendment to the Constitution.
+These two UTs have granted partial statehood, by an amendment to the Constitution.
 New Delhi is the only Union Territory with a high court.

 - Andaman and Nicobar island was the first union territory of India.

 States and Capitals of India 2021 – FAQ